benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ## Response Components

-Learn about the common components of HTTP responses returned by NDe APIs.
+Learn about the common components of HTTP responses returned by Nike APIs.
 Also see the related [Request Components](#request-components) section.

 ### HTTP Status Codes